Banking and How It Works

 - Best Rates: An online-only bank can usually give you the best interest rates.
 Some online banks pay 2 or more percentage points higher than a traditional bank.

 You can find free savings accounts at most banks.
 Some banks charge fees if your balance falls below a pre-set level.
+You can also open multiple savings accounts at different banks, you are not just limited to one.

 Savers who want to optimize their interest payouts tend to like certificates of deposit, or CDs.